kevinsogo/compgen/README.md

 This will generate two folders, `input` and `output`.
 (Their contents will be deleted initially.)
 The `output` folder will be populated automatically from the provided solution.
 They will also be validated, and subtasks will be detected. `1 2 3` are the subtasks; if you leave it empty, then

-Note: If you just want to generate the test without a validator and/or a working solution, use `:` to accept all files as valid and/or print dummy answer files, respectively.
+*Note:* If you just want to generate the test without a validator and/or a working solution, use `echo` to accept all files as valid and/or print dummy answer files, respectively.